RileyManda/blog-app/README.md

 # 📖 [BlogApp] <a name="about-project"></a>

-> BlogApp application is an application that enables users to creatr and update posts.
-It is built with Ruby on Rails and PostgresSQL.
+BlogApp is a web application that allows users to create, update, and interact with blog posts.
+It is built using Ruby on Rails and PostgreSQL as the database, and it includes comprehensive TDD (Test-Driven Development) implemented in RSpec.

 ## 🛠 Built With <a name="built-with"></a>